 As I said, one of the children is deaf.
-She is partly responsible for the murder of her brother by a creature.
+She is partly responsible for the murder of her brother by one of the creatures.
 While doing a store run for medicine, the youngest brother presents a toy to his parents, but they won’t allow it because of the noise-free world they have to live in.
-So they take out the batteries, out the toy away, and prepare to depart home.
+So they take out the batteries, toss the toy away, and prepare to depart home.
 The daughter gives the toy back to her brother and he places the batteries back in.
 As the family is walking home, the little brother plays with a loud toy and is devoured.

 As time goes on, the daughter sort of feels guilty about the incident and notices different treatment from her father.
 The surviving brother even mentions obvious partiality the father has toward the sister.
 So much to the point that he even asks the father does he still love her.
-However, it’s clear the daughter doesn’t feel love or support from her father in the film because she decides to run away and puts the family in tremendous fear and protection in a way.
+However, it’s clear the daughter doesn’t feel love or support from her father in the film because she decides to run away and puts the family in tremendous fear.

 (Picking up where I left off)

-The mysterious creatures finally trapped the brother and sister in a truck.
+Toward the end of the film, the mysterious creatures trap the brother and sister in a truck.

 A very powerful scene!